oschonrock/hibp/README.md

 ## Future plans

-- trying to it packaged: snap, .deb, .rpm and FreeBSD port are priority, then windows installer.
+- trying to get it packaged: snap, .deb, .rpm and FreeBSD port are priority, then windows installer.

 - Considering adding a php/pyhton/javascript extension so that queries